Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 Ample Warning

 Noah spent more than fifty years building the ark.
-The folks who listened to him preach righteousness or visited his construction site and heard his warnings about the coming flood had decades to begin walking in harmony with God before the rains came.
+The folks who listened to him preach righteousness or visited his construction site and heard his warnings about the coming flood had decades to begin walking in harmony with God before the rains fell.

 Last Resort

 God never wants to condemn anyone to death.
-He would rather everyone comply with his salvation plan so they could live with him in heaven forever.
+He would rather that everyone comply with his salvation plan so they could live with him in heaven forever.

 Divine Amenability